organisciak/dissertation/document/3_apriori.md

  * describe existing information,
  * collect contributions in low-granularity mechanisms,
  * and favor interface choices over statements.
-An example an incidental crowdsourcing mechanic might be a 'thumbs-up' voting button on a video-sharing website or tagging functionality on an image-sharing website that does not force itself upon users.
+An example of an incidental crowdsourcing mechanic might be a 'thumbs-up' voting button on a video-sharing website or tagging functionality on an image-sharing website that does not force itself upon users.

 By not taking users hostage or asking users for overly attentive or time-consuming contributions, incidental crowdsourcing contributions result in greater numbers of contributions, even if individual contributions are less frequent.
 They also tend toward different patterns of contribution.